GMAT Online Whiteboard – Practice Questions in Same Window!

 There are 15 different tolls present on the Whiteboard to use, including Writing tools, Drawing Tools, Color tools, and other miscellaneous tools such as Eraser, Eyedropper, Undo & Redo button, Zoom In/Zoom Out button, and Clear button to erase the text on the board.
 We will quickly discuss what each tool does and how you can use it –

-- Pencil – Denoted as Pen by the GMAC, can be used to draw on the whiteboard.
+- Pencil – Denoted as Pen by the GMAC, used to draw on the whiteboard.
 You can change the thickness and color of the pencil as per your preference.

 - Eraser – The eraser can be used to erase the text you want to.
 You can also alter the thickness as per the need